Filing your GST/HST return late in Canada brings immediate financial consequences from the Canada Revenue Agency.

 Schedule your FREE consultation to discuss your GST/HST filing needs and ensure your returns are filed correctly and on time.

-Late GST filing penalties in Canada start at 1% of unpaid amounts plus 0.25% per month up to 12 months.
-Additional charges apply for formal demands to file, while businesses with no balance owing face no penalties.
+Late GST filing penalties in Canada start at 1% of unpaid amounts plus 0.25% per month, up to 12 months.
+In 2026, the CRA charges 7% annual interest compounded daily on unpaid balances.
+Additional charges apply for formal demands to file.

-The maximum penalty period is 12 months.
-After that, no additional monthly charges apply.
+The maximum penalty period is 12 months, after which no additional monthly charges apply.

-The penalty stops growing after 12 months of being late.
-Your maximum penalty reaches 4% of the unpaid amount (1% base plus 3% for 12 months).
+The penalty stops growing after 12 months.
+Your maximum penalty reaches 4% of the unpaid amount.

-The maximum late filing penalty is 4% of your unpaid GST/HST amount.
-This happens when your return is 12 or more months overdue.
+The maximum late filing penalty is 4% of your unpaid GST/HST amount, reached when your return is 12 or more months overdue.

 You may face an additional $250 penalty if the CRA sends you a formal demand to file.
 This extra charge applies even if you owe no tax.

-Interest charges also apply to your unpaid balance.
-These charges are separate from penalties and continue until you pay the full amount.
+Interest charges also apply to your unpaid balance separately from penalties, and continue until you pay the full amount.

-Educational services at elementary, secondary, and post-secondary levels are exempt.
-This includes tuition fees and certain course materials.
+Educational services at elementary, secondary, and post-secondary levels are exempt, including tuition fees and certain course materials.